potmat/homebridge-google-nest-sdm/README.md

 # FAQ

-Q: I don't see camera snapshots in the Home app, just the Nest logo.
+**Q**: I don't see camera snapshots in the Home app, just the Nest logo.
 Why?

-A: The SDM API does not have any method for getting a camera snapshot on demand, only when an event occurs.
+**A**: The SDM API does not have any method for getting a camera snapshot on demand, only when an event occurs.
 The Nest logo is used as a placeholder.
 If an event occurred in the last few seconds you will likely see an image.

-Q: Sometimes my cameras don't respond.
+**Q**: Sometimes my cameras don't respond.
 Why?

-A: Much like the behaviour some of us have experienced in the Nest app, sometimes the API errors out for unknown reasons.
+**A**: Much like the behaviour some of us have experienced in the Nest app, sometimes the API errors out for unknown reasons.
 See also this [issue](https://github.com/potmat/homebridge-google-nest-sdm/issues/4).
 I am doing my best to find out why the API fails so often.

-Q: My cameras never respond.
+**Q**: My cameras never respond.
 Why?

+**A**: Remember, the newer battery Nest cameras are not supported at this time, they will not respond.

-A: Do you see something like `[homebridge-google-nest-sdm] Failed to start stream: spawn ffmpeg ENOENT` in your logs?
+Do you see something like `[homebridge-google-nest-sdm] Failed to start stream: spawn ffmpeg ENOENT` in your logs?
 If so, either ffmpeg is not installed or not available on the system PATH.

 Is your Apple device connected to a VPN?
-If so disconnect, remember Homekit works with your local network.
+If so, disconnect, remember Homekit works with your local network.
 You can also try waiting a while, I have seen the API refuse all requests for short periods as well.

-Q: My camera shows up as ```<null> Camera``` or ``` Camera``` without the room name or anything.
+**Q**: My camera shows up as ```<null> Camera``` or ``` Camera``` without the room name or anything.
 Why?

-A: This is actually a glitch on the Google side, see [this comment](https://github.com/potmat/homebridge-google-nest-sdm/issues/6#issuecomment-978088908).
+**A**: This is actually a glitch on the Google side, see [this comment](https://github.com/potmat/homebridge-google-nest-sdm/issues/6#issuecomment-978088908).

-Q: I'm having problems getting through the getting started guide and getting the config values.
+**Q**: I'm having problems getting through the getting started guide and getting the config values.
 Can you help?

-A: Probably not.
+**A**: Probably not.
 Having a day job and family I don't have much time to help with this.
 The Nest plugin for Home Assistant uses much the same process (don't forget the "ONE IMPORTANT DIFFERENCE" section above).
 It has an [illustrated guide](https://www.home-assistant.io/integrations/nest/) that you may find helpful.
 You can also try reaching out to others on [Discord](https://discord.gg/kqNCe2D) or [Reddit](https://www.reddit.com/r/homebridge/), some people there may be able to help.

-Q: Do I really have to pay $5 to use the API?
+**Q**: Do I really have to pay $5 to use the API?

-A: Yup.
+**A**: Yup.

-Q: Isn't there already a Nest plugin for Homebridge that does more stuff than this?
+**Q**: Isn't there already a Nest plugin for Homebridge that does more stuff than this?

-A: Yup.
+**A**: Yup.

 Q: So why this plugin?